tony1908/starkfitness/README.md

 # Fitness App

-This is a minimalistic fitness app based on the StarkNet technology.
+This is a minimalistic fitness app based on the StarkNet to challenge yourself.

 ## Overview

-Our fitness application provides you with the ability to track your workouts and monitor your progress over time.
-It's designed to be user-friendly and intuitive.
+Our fitness application provides you with the ability to stake and challenge yourself

 ## StarkNet Technology